WOA-Project/DuoWOA/src/routes/docs/installwindows/installwindowsmanually-surfaceduo1/+page.md

 ![image](https://github.com/WOA-Project/SurfaceDuo-Guides/assets/3755345/2e27f24c-5b12-476d-99d8-f11de5baa807)

 You will now boot to TWRP.
-Reminder that touch doesn't work on TWRP for now, so you'll have to work through your PC.

-Once inside TWRP, touch will not be working and the device will say it is locked.
+Touch will not be working and the device will say it is locked.
 This is completely normal.

+# Going to Mass Storage

 - Let's load the mass storage shell script in order to boot into Mass Storage from TWRP